warthog-network/Warthog/doc/API.md

 - `s`: 32 byte coordinate parameter
 - `recid`: 1 byte recovery id, it should automatically have one of the four values 0,1,2,3.

-4. Concatenate the parameters to form the 65-byte compact recoverable signature with the following byte structure:
+4. Concatenate the parameters to form the 65-byte compact normalized (lower `s`) recoverable signature with the following byte structure:

 BYTES | DESCRIPTION
 ------|------------